retest/docs/docs/recheck/location-of-the-golden-master-files-and-test-reports.md

 All Golden Masters are created under `src/test/resources/retest/recheck/` and test reports inside `target/test-classes/retest/recheck/` by default.
 To determine where to put the Golden Master, `RecheckImpl` uses the given [`ProjectLayout`](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/ProjectLayout.java) with the [`MavenProjectLayout`](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/MavenProjectLayout.java) as default.
 To name the tests and suites, the default for [`NamingStrategy`](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/NamingStrategy.java) is [`ClassAndMethodBasedNamingStrategy`](https://github.com/retest/recheck/blob/release/v1.5.0/src/main/java/de/retest/recheck/persistence/ClassAndMethodBasedNamingStrategy.java).

-## Changing the path and NamingStrategy
+## Changing the Path and NamingStrategy

 If you want to configure where recheck puts the Golden Master files, you can do so via a piece of code.
 The reason for this is that we usually don't want a fixed name, but a name per test or per suite.